AP Explains: What’s next with the Supreme Court vacancy?

 HOW DOES THE PROCESS WORK?

+When a vacancy occurs on the Supreme Court, the president is given authority under the Constitution to nominate someone to fill it.
 It is up to the Senate Judiciary Committee to vet the nominee and hold confirmation hearings.
-Once the committee approves the nomination, it goes to the Senate floor for a final vote.
-This process passes through several time-consuming steps, including meetings with individual senators.
+Once the committee approves the nomination, it goes to the Senate floor for a final confirmation vote.
+This process passes through several time-consuming steps.
+Traditionally senators want to meet and assess the nominee themselves, which requires weeks of meetings around the Capitol.

+And that’s all assuming the process goes smoothly.
+In 2018, Kavanaugh’s confirmation fight took weeks longer than expected after Christine Blasey Ford accused him of sexually assaulting her when they were teens.
+Kavanaugh denied the accusation and was confirmed by the Senate in a 50-48 vote.

-The committee chairman, GOP Sen. Lindsey Graham of South Carolina, who faces his own tough reelection contest, has said he will support Trump “in any effort to move forward.”
-His committee could begin working on the nomination immediately after it is announced and even hold confirmation hearings in October, regardless of when the final vote happens.
+The Senate Judiciary Committee chairman, GOP Sen. Lindsey Graham of South Carolina, who faces his own tough reelection contest, joined those now calling for swift voting.
+He tweeted that he will support Trump “in any effort to move forward.”

-DIDN’T McCONNELL SAY IN 2016 THAT THE SENATE SHOULDN’T HOLD SUPREME COURT VOTES IN A PRESIDENTIAL ELECTION YEAR?
+DIDN’T MCCONNELL SAY IN 2016 THAT THE SENATE SHOULDN’T HOLD SUPREME COURT VOTES IN AN ELECTION YEAR?

-Four years later, McConnell says the Senate will vote on Trump’s nominee, even though it’s weeks, not months, before an election.
+On Friday, four years later, McConnell said the Senate will vote on Trump’s nominee, even though it’s weeks, not months before an election.

 SO WHAT CHANGED SINCE 2016?

-Note: This story has been corrected to show that Justice Brett Kavanaugh was confirmed in a 50-48 vote, not 51 to 49.